Las Cruces Community Radio 101.5 FM

 Picture

-We are looking for people to join our invaluable and friendly group volunteers at KTAL.
-Help keep this independent, non-commercial resource continue so local people and respectful conversations can continue to be heard.
+We are looking for people to join our invaluable and friendly group of volunteers at KTAL-LP.
+Help keep this independent, non-commercial resource to continue so local people and respectful conversations can continue to be heard.
 You'll learn what it takes to keep a radio station running and put live shows from our studio on the air.
 You may even want to host a show of your own someday.
 Don't know how?
 Don't worry, we'll teach you!
 To get started, go here.
 Put in your name, email and say, "I'm interested in volunteering!"

 Grow Your Business and Support Community Radio